ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 #### Terminal Improvements
 [Improved terminal navigation](https://stackoverflow.com/a/23963086) with arrow keys.

+Disabling [autocorrect in zsh](https://coderwall.com/p/jaoypq/disabling-autocorrect-in-zsh) if it annoys you.

 Terminal theming - In the onboarding script the terminal has been configured to use the [bira OhMyZsh theme](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes#bira).
 However if you would like an improved and configurable theme install [PowerLevel10K](https://github.com/romkatv/powerlevel10k) by running the below command from your terminal:
     ```